Arizona AG Files Criminal Charges Against Kalshi in Escalating State Battle

 Arizona AG Kris Mayes hit the prediction market platform with a 20-count criminal information in Maricopa County, the most aggressive state enforcement action against Kalshi to date.

-Arizona Attorney General Kris Mayes filed criminal charges against Kalshi today, accusing the CFTC-regulated prediction market platform of operating an illegal gambling business in the state and accepting bets on Arizona elections.
+Arizona Attorney General Kris Mayes filed criminal charges against Kalshi on Tuesday, accusing the CFTC-regulated prediction market platform of operating an illegal gambling business in the state and accepting bets on Arizona elections.
 It’s the first time any state has brought criminal charges against the company, and a significant escalation from the cease-and-desist letters and civil injunctions that have defined the state vs. Kalshi fight until now.

 The 20-count complaint, filed in Maricopa County Superior Court, names both KalshiEx LLC and Kalshi Trading LLC.
 The charges allege Kalshi accepted wagers from Arizona residents on professional and college sports, player props, and whether the SAVE Act would become federal law.
 Four counts are tied specifically to election wagering, including contracts on the 2028 presidential race, the 2026 Arizona gubernatorial race, the 2026 Arizona Republican gubernatorial primary, and the 2026 Arizona Secretary of State race.